Bilal2453/coro-docs/docs/coro-http.md

 ### createServer (host, port, onConnect)   {#createServer}

 Creates a new server instance and asynchronously binds it to host:port.

+*This method does not require running in a coroutine*

 #### Parameters   {#createServer-parameters}